-Rent of wagons and other rental income decreased by 7.9% (GEL 1.0 million) in 2024, compared to 2023.
-The increase was mainly due to GEL depreciation against foreign currency.
+Rent of wagons and other rental income decreased by 7.9% (GEL 0.3 million) in 2024, compared to 2023.
+This decrease was due to lower income generated from rent of wagons.

 1.5 FREIGHT CAR CROSS-BORDER CHARGES

 Freight car cross-border charge revenue is derived when the Group's railcars are used by other railways.